 - You've lost a member of your immediate family or someone close to you, and can prove this with a death notice, notice of funeral service or (if the death occurred in a country where death notices and funeral services aren't available) a letter from a family member/somebody close to you.

 - You've been the victim of a serious crime and can prove this with a police report.

 Common reasons that applications may be cancelled

-- An application is submitted late: i.e. submitted more than two working days after the assessment sitting or deadline, and you aren't a first-time applicant, or haven't provided evidence of reasons why you have been unable to submit sooner.
+- An application is submitted late: i.e. submitted more than five working days after the assessment date or submission deadline and you aren't a first-time applicant, or haven't provided evidence of compelling or compassionate reasons why you have been unable to submit an application sooner.

-- Supporting documentation is submitted late, i.e. more than five working days after your application or our request to submit the supporting documentation.
+- Supporting documentation is submitted late (i.e. more than five working days after your application or our request to submit the supporting documentation) or not at all.

 Reasons your special consideration application may be denied

-Your application may be denied if you only cite one of the following reasons:
+Your application may be denied if you cite one of the following reasons: